-Tarrah Harnden, MA, LMFT and I were recently speaking about ways to help children and young teens gain a sense of mastery for travel.
+Our team was recently speaking about ways to help children and young teens gain a sense of mastery for travel.
 Whenever we have a chance to encourage a sense of mastery and resilience, it is a good thing.
-Tarrah, in her work with children and teens here at the Institute, shares this TIP LIST when kids are preparing to travel.
+Here is a TRAVEL TIP LIST for kids preparing to travel.
 One of the things that I really love about this list is that it is so empowering, helping kids remember their inner skills for calming, soothing and being resilient.

 Getting ready for your trip: